kevinsangyu/ASDgroup10/README.md

 Tech Stack: Next.js 13, React, Tailwind, Prise, Clerk Auth, Stripe

-How to start the server
+How to start the dev server

 cd into ai-hub folder